 Photographs are included in the formal

-The pages on Dan Loewenthal in this site with permission by his widow Naomi Loewenthal.
+The pages on Dan Loewenthal in this site are with permission by his widow Naomi Loewenthal.
 The pages in the original internet site in the memory of Dan Loewenthal were programmed by his daughter Diklah Loewenthal Caspi.

 Most of the actual pages in memory of Dan Loewenthal on this site were partially reconstructed from the original internet site in memory of Dan Loewenthal.